Constitution and Bylaws of the

 - Report of Treasurer.

-- Report of Membership Committee.
+- Report of Foundation President;

 Section 6.
 Voting.
-At any annual meeting or special meeting of the General Membership only members actually present may cast votes on any issue that may be presented for the vote of the General Membership.
+At any Annual Meeting or special meeting of the General Membership only members actually present may cast votes on any issue that may be presented for the vote of the General Membership

 BYLAW VIII